SAP-archive/fundamental-vue/README.md

 ## Description
-Fundamental-vue is a set of [Vue.js](https://vuejs.org/) components implementation of [SAP Fiori Fundamentals library](https://sap.github.io/fundamental/).
+Fundamental Vue is a set of [Vue.js](https://vuejs.org/) components implementation of [SAP Fiori Fundamentals library](https://sap.github.io/fundamental/).
 SAP Fiori Fundamentals library is a Design System and HTML/CSS Component Library used to build modern Product User Experiences with the SAP look and feel.
 This will allow you to stay/use Vue.js for your application and get SAP look and feel.
-Fundamental-vue is open for contribution as long as you follow certain [rules/guidelines](./CONTRIBUTING.md).
+Fundamental Vue is open for contribution as long as you follow certain [rules/guidelines](./CONTRIBUTING.md).